ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 ```
 The KubeRay operator will configure a Kubernetes Service exposing these ports.
 The name of the configured Kubernetes service is the name, `metadata.name`, of the RayCluster
-followed by the suffix `-head-svc`.
-For the example CR given on this page, the name will
+followed by the suffix\
+`-head-svc`.
+For the example CR given on this page, the name of
+the head service will be\
-be `raycluster-example-head-svc`.
+`raycluster-example-head-svc`.
 Kubernetes networking (`kube-dns`) then allows us to address
 the Ray head's services using the name `raycluster-example-head-svc`.
 For example, the Ray Client server will be accessible from a pod
-in the same Kubernetes namespace using `ray.init("ray://raycluster-example-head-svc:10001")`.
+in the same Kubernetes namespace using\
+`ray.init("ray://raycluster-example-head-svc:10001")`.
 The Ray Client server will be accessible from a pod in another namespace using
 `ray.init("ray://raycluster-example-head-svc.default.svc.cluster.local:10001")`.
 (If the Ray cluster is a non-default namespace, use that namespace in
 place of `default`.)
 Ray Client and other services can be made accessible from outside the Kubernetes cluster
 using port-forwarding or an ingress.
-See {ref}`<kuberay-networking>` for more details.
+See {ref}`kuberay-networking` for more details.

 #### resources
 It’s important to specify container CPU and memory requests and limits for